oreillymedia/production-resources/illustrations/index.md

 # O'Reilly Media Illustration Guidelines

 This document will help you understand the procedure for using screenshots and technical illustrations in your project.

+O'Reilly's books and products have a uniform, branded appearance that has been well received by our customers for over 30 years.
 Unless specifically agreed upon, all drawn figures will be created to adhere to O’Reilly Media’s style and branding guidelines.

 If you have any questions, please contact us.

 Robert Romano
 Manager of Multimedia
 romano(at)oreilly.com

 Catherine Dullea
 Technical Illustrator
 cdullea(at)oreilly.com

 ## Sizing